 Get Outdoors in Stanley Park

 Stanley Park has been voted one of the top public parks in the world, located in downtown Vancouver, with over 400-hectare’s of park, forest, and waterfront to explore.
-The park is almost entirely surrounded by water with harbour, beach and dining options, as well as Canada’s Largest Aquarium.
+The park is almost entirely surrounded by water with harbor, beach, and dining options, as well as Canada’s Largest Aquarium.
 Parking can be a hassle, so plan to get a bike rental and cruise the shoreline around the park, stopping at sights along the way.
 Plan a break at the Totem Poles for an iconic photo and to learn more about Canada’s Indigenous culture.

 Shopping on Granville Island